hasan-yaman/exporter/README.md

 # Export Code as a Image

 1. Add **# image-export-start** and **# image-export-end** comments
-to the start and end of the code block you want to export.
+to the start and end of the code blocks you want to export.
+(You can export more than one code block!)
 2. List all the available styles.
     ```
     image-exporter --styles